 Perhaps most importantly, we found that people in these neighborhoods use Druid Hill Park.
 75% reported having visited it in the last year.
 On average, participants reported visiting the park 4 times over the 30 days prior to the survey with 69.1% reporting at least 1 visit in the past 30 days.

 In terms of getting to the park, 80% of those we interviewed lived within a half mile road distance of the park.
 The majority of participants reported they walked to the park (59.8%) while 31% used a car.
 Only about half of the respondents reported feeling safe from cars when walking to the park.
-35% did not feel there were enough crosswalks with signals for getting into the park.

 When we looked at factors that were associated with people using the park more often, we found three items that stood out.
 First, people who reported that there were events in Druid Hill Park that they could participate in were more likely to visit the park.
 Events like these are part of what park planners and advocates refer to as park programming.
 Park programming can be things like farmers markets, festivals, running events, or other sponsored activities.
 In fact, when we spoke with community members during our survey, they often reported the Wednesday farmers’ markets as a significant event that brought them into the park.